 Who am I as a person

-I’m forty-six and a full-time caregiver to my mom, who lives with a debilitating disease called Neurofibromatosis.
+As I said, I’m a mom and wife.
 My wonderful husband also lives with Schizophrenia, but most of the time, he looks after me because I get so busy.
 He brings me coffee and forgives me when I get stressed out.

 I study publishing, writing, and everything in between.
-Altogether, I hold an Associate Degree in Creative Writing from Southern Cross University, a Bachelor of Arts in Psychology from the University of New England, and I’m working on a Graduate Certificate in Publishing at Sydney University at the moment.
+Altogether, I hold an Associate Degree in Creative Writing, a Bachelor of Arts in Psychology, and I’m working on a Graduate Certificate in Publishing at the moment.
 In the past, I’ve worked as a legal secretary, receptionist, and administration officer.
 I have a feeling that after I’ve finished the graduate certificate, I’ll probably enroll in something else.
 I can’t help myself.
 I’m a perpetual student.

 I’m a member of the Fellowship of Australian Writers Sutherland Branch, an associate member of the Institute of Professional Editors (IPEd), and the Australian Romance Readers Association.